nwutils/nwjs-packager/README.md

   // which are replaced with the nw-builder appName, appVersion and platform (eg osx64) respectively "package_name": "%a%-%v%-%p%",
   // Only build for the current OS (regardless of the value of buildOptions.platforms)
-  // Reccommended for best results "build_current_os_only": false,
+  // Recommended for best results "build_current_os_only": false,
   "linux": {
     "pre": {